Welcome

 Allow us to welcome you to a non-traditional learning experience from start to finish.
 No campuses are offered as we urge that learning settings occurs anywhere a learner allows themselves to grow through experiences.

-At the School of Continuing Education
+School of Continuing Education

 For further information or to design a special course of study, contact us at: info@amiu.edu

-About Our Graduate School & Research Centers
+On Graduate School & Research Centers

-learn, age, or a personal national or geographic location.
-Individuals must complete a person-centered degree plan and they can satisfy their educational goals all without leaving their home or work.
-We concur scholars are challenged to master the learning demanded by the career field of their choice.
+AMIU offers person-centered graduate education, providing scholars with opportunities to earn a degree through diverse learning methods.
+We recognize that acquiring knowledge is not limited by time needed to learn, age, or a personal, national or geographic location.
+Individuals must complete a person-centered degree plan.Educational goals can all be achieved without leaving one's home or work.
+We agree scholars are challenged to master the learning demanded by a career field of their choice.

-By employing distance-learning methods, highly motivated and self-directed learners may pursue and complete a master’s, Ph.D. or post-doctoral degree from any part of the world.
+By employing distance-learning methods, highly motivated and self-directed learners may pursue and complete a graduate degree from any part of the world.
 Neither AMIU degree candidates nor faculty are campus-bound.
 This means creative AMIU scholars may pursue challenging research opportunities and/or graduate degrees supervised by an intellectually challenging faculty and mentors.
 Each student must select competent professionals from his or her chosen field of study; these may come from any part of the world rather than be limited by a faculty of a single university or work setting.

 There are three primary criteria for admission to the Graduate School.